VueFileManager/vuefilemanager/README.md

 CASHIER_PAYMENT_NOTIFICATION=App\Notifications\ConfirmPayment
 ```

-Then follow this steps:

-- Make sure you have PHP >= 7.2.5 version
-- Make a backup of the .env config file located on your server.
-- Upload and replace all the files on your server with what's inside the app folder.
-- Restore your `.env` config file on your server.
-- Go to https://your-domain.com/upgrade and follow the setup wizard instructions.
+Then go to https://your-domain.com/upgrade and follow the setup wizard instructions.

 # Payments
 VueFileManager is packed with **Stripe** payment options.
 To configure Stripe, you will be asked in Setup Wizard to set up.
 Or, if you skip this installation process, you will find stripe set up in you admin `Dashboard / Settings / Payments`.